SOTETO/docu/pages/03.how-to/01.create-a-microservice/default.md

     category: how-to
 ---
 # Create a microservice
 Creating a microservice should by possible by using the technologies you know.
 At the very beginning you have to setup a microservice environment that is very similar to the production environment.
 In contrast to a production system, the development of a new microservice requires to have access to
 * the APIs of the already existing microservices
 * the NATS message broker
 * the microservice routing proxy to add your new service to the architecture

 You can setup the environment by using the [Heureka! console](https://github.com/SOTETO/heureka).
-Pull it from github and follow the [steps described by the readme](https://github.com/SOTETO/heureka#development-environment---create-a-new-microservice).
+Pull it from github and follow the [steps described by the readme](https://github.com/SOTETO/heureka#how-to-add-a-new-microservice) (How to add a new microservice).
 Afterwards, you can start your local applications as part of the microservice configuration.
-Including having access to the internal docker network.
+You will have access to the internal docker network.

 ## Available APIs
 You are running a current microservice configuration, including [drops](https://github.com/SOTETO/drops) and [arise](https://github.com/SOTETO/arise).
 Most important the development of a new microservice is the usage of the [drops API](https://github.com/SOTETO/drops#webservice) to read users and their social structure and the [OAuth-Handshake to initiate a shared session](https://github.com/SOTETO/drops#oauth2-based-session-handshake).
-In the development environment of Heureka!, the Drops API will be available at `localhost:9000` or `172.3.0.2:9000` (from the internal docker network; if you are using the default configuration).
+Using the default configuration of a newly created microservice, the Drops API will be available at `172.3.0.2:9000` from the internal docker network or at `localhost:9000/drops` sending the request through the nginx proxy.

 Just as well, the [NATS](https://nats.io/) message broker is used by the Heureka! microservice configuration to exchange messages between the services.
-It is available at `localhost:4222` or `172.3.150.1:4222`.
+It is available at `172.3.150.1:4222` from the internal network or at `localhost:4222` sending the request through the nginx proxy.

 ## Integration in the architecture
 The two main challenges to integrate a new service are